 Brunch isn’t necessarily the most important meal of the week, but it carries a big burden.
-Mainly, being a key opportunity to enjoy your free time before you have to go back to being a person who “probably shouldn’t stay up too late.”
+Mainly, being the last opportunity to enjoy your free time before you have to go back to being a person who “probably shouldn’t stay up too late.”

-Here are 15 places that that will help you squeeze just a little more fun out of the weekend.
-Monday’s coming whether you like it or not, so eat some pancakes, order some breakfast booze, and prepare to ride out the workweek until Weekend You returns once more.
+Here are some places that that will help you squeeze just a little more fun out of the weekend.
+Monday’s coming whether you like it or not, so eat some pancakes, order a few mimosas and some Bloody Marys, and prepare to ride out the workweek until Weekend You returns once more.

 At some point, every single person in America has said to themselves, “I should get into jazz.”
 Only one person has actually followed through with it: his name is Don, he lives in Blountstown, Florida, and he has A LOT to say about the spiritual value of art.
 But just because the rest of us can only call each other “cats” ironically doesn’t mean we still can’t enjoy some good jazz and southern cooking.
 Darryl’s in Roxbury is the perfect place to do it.
-For brunch, stick to the classics like the shrimp and grits or the fried chicken and waffles, and bring some friends because, in an era when just about everything is a small plate, the food at Darryl’s is usually too big to finish by yourself.
+For their all you can eat brunch buffet on Sundays, our favorites are the fried catfish cheddar grits and the fried chicken.

 Brassica is normally a casual cafe during the day and an elevated French bistro at night.
 On the weekend, though, this place takes regular brunch and puts rims on it - the eggs benedict has torched duck, the chicken and waffles has maple umeboshi, and the mimosas have cava and Aperol instead of champagne.

 There are plenty of great places in Chinatown to get your dim sum fix, but Myers & Chang in the South End is where you go for a less-traditional experience that always feels like a party.
-If you like spice for breakfast, they offer the same dan dan noodles and chicken wings you can get on the regular lunch and dinner menus, but you should also try brunch specials like the smoked mushroom omelette.
-And if you want something other than a mimosa, the yuzu-pineapple shandy is a good place to start.
+If you like spice for breakfast, they offer the same dan dan noodles and chicken wings you can get on the regular lunch and dinner menus, but you should also try brunch specials like the nirvana chicken congee.
+And if you want something other than a mimosa, the lotus blossom is a good place to start.